-The mission of the Delaware County Falls Coalition is to reduce falls and fall-related injuries through community collaboration, awareness, education, and evidence-based interventions.
+The mission of the Stepping Up to Prevent Falls Coalition is to reduce falls and fall-related injuries through community collaboration, awareness, education, and evidence-based interventions.

-Residents ages 65 and older account for 84 percent of all fall deaths and 75 percent of nonfatal fall hospitalizations in Ohio.
+Adults ages 65 and older account for 84% of all fall deaths and 75% of nonfatal fall hospitalizations in Ohio.

 The goal of the Stepping Up to Prevent Falls Coalition is to prevent falls among older adults by convening a group of committed, local partners to implement evidence-based strategies to prevent falls.
 Strategies include: